 Macroeconomists reserve the term investment for transactions that increase the magnitude of real aggregate capital in the economy.
 This includes mainly the purchase (or production) of new real durable assets such as factories and machines.1 The category of investment that receives the most attention is business fixed investment, which is the purchase of new structures and equipment by business firms for production purposes.
-However, there are two other important categories.
+However, there are two other categories, and they are also important.